 Step 1: Go to Custom Fields

-Step 2: Click “Add a Custom Field”
+Step 2: If you clicked “Add a Custom Field”

 You’ll be taken to the “Add a New Custom Field” screen.